 Key Elements of CIEE Guidelines

-- CIEE will work with host institutions and local governments on understanding and complying with their testing polices, to include randomized testing where appropriate.
-Students must seek assistance from staff to secure testing if they believe they have symptoms or have been exposed.
+- CIEE will work with host institutions and local governments on understanding and complying with their testing polices, to include periodic testing for unvaccinated students/staff where appropriate.
+Students must seek assistance from staff to secure testing if they believe they have symptoms or have been exposed, regardless of vaccination status.
 Throughout the program, CIEE and host institutions may employ varying testing methods as the accuracy, reliability, and availability of various techniques evolve.